The Bright Sword: Plot

-The novel follows Collum, a young knight from Mull seeking to join King Arthur and the Knights of the Round Table at Camelot.
-Collum is an orphan and bastard, who stole a set of armor from Lord Alaisdar, his abusive guardian, and ran away.
+The novel follows Collum, a young knight from the Isle of Mull seeking to join King Arthur and the Knights of the Round Table at Camelot.
+Collum is an orphan and bastard, who stole a set of armor from his abusive guardian Lord Alaisdar and ran away from Mull towards Camelot.
 During his journey, he encounters a mysterious knight bearing a white-painted shield to conceal his identity.
-After defeating this knight in combat, Collum initially spares him but is ultimately forced to kill him in self-defense when the anonymous knight refuses to yield.
+After defeating the knight in combat, Collum initially spares him but is ultimately forced to kill him in self-defense when the anonymous knight refuses to yield.

 Upon reaching Camelot, Collum discovers the Round Table in disarray following King Arthur's death in battle weeks earlier.
-The remaining knights are not the celebrated heroes of legend, but rather the overlooked members: Sir Bedivere, who secretly harbored romantic feelings for Arthur; Sir Palomides, a Muslim knight from Baghdad; Sir Dinadan, a transgender man who was trained by fairies; Sir Dagonet, Arthur's former jester who was knighted as a joke; Sir Scipio, a Roman legionary who entered a century-long magical sleep after fighting to spread Roman culture to Britain; and Nimue, Merlin's apprentice who rebelled against her master and trapped him under a hill.
+The remaining knights are not the celebrated heroes of legend, but rather the overlooked members: Sir Bedivere, who secretly harbored romantic feelings for Arthur; Sir Palomides, a Muslim knight from Baghdad; Sir Dinadan, a trans man who conceals his sex; Sir Dagonet, Arthur's former jester who was knighted as a joke; and Sir Scipio, a Roman legionary who entered a century-long magical sleep after fighting to spread Roman culture to Britain.
+They are aided by Nimue, Merlin's apprentice who rebelled against her master and trapped him under a hill.

 At Collum's insistence, the knights request a magical sign to begin a quest, following Arthur's tradition.
 Their request summons the Green Knight through a portal in the great hall.
 Collum fights and disarms the Green Knight, gaining some respect from the knights, who agree to take him into their party.
 The knights embark on a series of adventures, with flashbacks revealing each knight's history and providing context for Arthur's rise to power and reign.
 Their journey takes them into the magical Otherworld, where they encounter Morgan le Fey and her fairy army.
 Morgan plans to conquer Britain, expel Christianity, and restore the ancient magical order that existed before Roman occupation.

 During the quest, Collum learns he is the son of Sir Bleoberys—the same mysterious knight he killed on his way to Camelot.
 Upon returning to Camelot, they find Lancelot, who had fled before Arthur's death, has claimed the throne.
 Collum dives to the bottom of the North Sea and meets the Lady of the Lake, who despite her anger towards Arthur, allows him to take Excalibur.
 With his new sword, Collum defeats Lancelot in combat and pledges his loyalty to Guinevere, Arthur's wife, who becomes queen.

 The story concludes with Morgan revealing a vision of approaching Saxon and Germanic peoples on Britain's eastern shores.
 She explains that despite previous victories against Saxon invasions, their eventual reshaping of Britain is inevitable, with Arthur's descendants being pushed into Wales—just another of Britain's many transformations.